thboss/Discord-Bot-5v5/README.md

     ```

-6. Apply the database migrations by running `python3 migrate.py up`.
+8. Apply the database migrations by running `python3 migrate.py up`.

-7. Run the launcher Python script by running, `python3 launcher.py`.
+9. Run the launcher Python script by running, `python3 launcher.py`.

+#### NOTES
+1. Bot automatically create required channels and roles, It's possible to rename them.

+2. Want to add maps not in map pool?
+      * Empty the database by running `python3 migrate.py down`
+      * Add map icon (.png) to `assets/maps/icons/` and rename it like `Dust II-de_dust`
+      * Apply the new database migrations by running `python3 migrate.py up`.

 ## Commands